 - 1. Personal conference with the coach. - 2.
 Personal conference with the athletic director. - 3.
 Personal conference with the principal. - 4.
-Personal conference with the assistant superintendent. - 5.
-Personal conference with the superintendent. - 6.
+Personal conference with the superintendent. - 5.
 Personal conference with the school board.

 The appropriate school personnel, not on the basis of individual judgment(s), but on the basis of (see 1-3), shall consider an appeal by the student and/or parent of suspension, expulsion, or probation from athletics: